ZGXDC/CMSC319ProjectVersion2/README.md

 # Welcome to Spotify Mood Playlist Generator!

 This is microservices project written in Python as part of the CMSC 319 Software Engineering Concepts Class.
 This project ideally generates a playlist for users based on user-input mood and artists.
 It access the Spotify Web API and matches songs based on user input, ultimately outputting them for the user.
+The program is built in one main program titled MainWorkspace.py.
+This program has a series of methods that attempt to perform just one function, acting as the services aspect of the microservices project.

 ## Features
 - Input a mood and favorite artists